nullspace1/tp_ia_exoplanetas/README.md

-# Exoplanet Detection Dataset Builder
+# Exoplanet Detection Model

-A comprehensive Python toolkit for building machine learning datasets from Kepler exoplanet data, including real confirmed exoplanets, negative samples, and synthetic transit injections.
+The purpose of this model is to detect exoplanets in lightcurves.
+This is done by estimating the period of transits based on the provided lightcurve data.

+The model is to be trained using the datasets to estimate the most likely periods of exoplanet transits.
+This model can then be used in conjunction with other machine learning models to detect exoplanets in lightcurves, or using the predictions to phase fold the lightcurve data and verify the presence of exoplanets on that period.

+The model output is a $d$-dimensional vector where each element corresponds to a different period.
+The period represented for each entry depends on the configuration parameters used to generate the dataset.

 ## Features

 - **Real Exoplanet Data**: Downloads and processes confirmed exoplanets from NASA's Kepler dataset
 - **Negative Samples**: Generates samples from stars without confirmed exoplanets
 - **Synthetic Transits**: Creates artificial exoplanet transits using realistic transit modeling
-- **Progress Tracking**: Visual progress bars and comprehensive logging
-- **Data Visualization**: Built-in tools for inspecting and analyzing generated datasets
-- **Modular Design**: Clean object-oriented architecture with reusable components
+- **Modular Design**: Clean object-oriented architecture with reusable components for data generation and training.

 ## Project Structure